About our Projects

-The field kit, which you can download here, contains all the information you need to participate in the Detroit 1967 Oral History Project, including information on how to prepare, what to ask during an interview, how to submit your interview to the project, which forms are required for submission, and which media and recording formats are acceptable.
+The field kit, which you can download here, contains all the information you need to participate in the Detroit HIsotical Society Oral History Projects, including information on how to prepare, what to ask during an interview, how to submit your interview to the project, which forms are required for submission, and which media and recording formats are acceptable.
 You may also want to download the full Transcription Style Guide.

-The Detroit 1967 Project and the Oral and Written History Project are initiatives of the Detroit Historical Society.
+The Neighborhoods: Where Detroit Lives, the Detroit 1967 Project and the Oral and Written History Project, and Detroit: Quarantine2020 are initiatives of the Detroit Historical Society.